Hannah E. Cabre, MS, RD

 B.S., University of Georgia

-Hannah is a second year PhD student in the Human Movement Sciences Department studying under Dr. Abbie Smith-Ryan.
+Hannah is a fourth year PhD student in the Human Movement Sciences Department studying under Dr. Abbie Smith-Ryan.
 She received her bachelor’s degree in dietetics from the University of Georgia and went on to obtain her master’s degree and complete her dietetic internship at Florida State University.
 She is a registered dietitian and her passion for nutrition and exercise shape her research interests, which include the influences exercise and nutrient timing have on body composition, cardiorespiratory fitness, and metabolic health, specifically in women.

 Sam Moore, MS, CSCS